KnpLabs/KnpMenu/doc/01-Basic-Menus.markdown

 the `li` around that item, as well as a `current_ancestor` around any of its parent `li` elements.
 This state can either be forced on the item by setting it explicitly or matched using several voters.

+By default, the current item is rendered as link too.
+You can make the current item not a link by setting the `currentAsLink` option to false.
+The ListRenderer then renders the item with a `<span>` tag instead of an `<a>`.

 ```php
 <?php